 If you want my recommendation, visit one of the cafeterias that have an open-top roof.
 Sitting under the nice umbrellas with a cold juice and soaking in the sun with the beautiful views cannot be beaten!

-Watch The Video For Great Footage Of Lindos Village And The Acropolis
+Watch The Video For Great Footage Of Lindos Village in Rhodes And The Acropolis

 To sum it all up, I love Lindos.

 I love being around all the old structures, the cobbled streets and seeing a place that has stayed the same for generations.
 It has a really warm and friendly feel to it and it is not a place you can get bored.

 There is a lot to see, and in my opinion, even if I went one thousand times, I would still miss something!
 A great place.

 The only thing which can be a little irritating is the crowds.
 During the high season it can get very busy.
 Being jammed in like that all together and mix in the hot sun, it can make you want to leave.

 That being the case, if you visit in the high season, arrive early.
 This way you will avoid the crowds and you can see most of the things before the sun hits its peak!

 There is no entrance fee to see the Village of Lindos in Rhodes, but if you go up to The Acropolis there is a fee of 6 Euros to pay to go inside.